Location:

 Current Status:

-The Company controls a significant land position of approximately 25,5000 acres of mineral rights within the western and southwestern parts of the Great Divide Basin.
-The Cyclone project has good potential for the discovery of uranium deposits that would be amenable to in-situ recovery (ISR) methods and the project is located approximately 45 miles northwest of Rawlins, Wyoming and 15 miles from the Sweetwater Uranium Mill.
-The project covers approximately 25,500 acres comprising of 1,061 claims totaling 21,220 acres and 7 state leases covering 4,280 acres.
+The Company controls a significant land position of approximately 25,500 acres of mineral rights within the western and southwestern parts of the Great Divide Basin.
+The Cyclone project has good potential for the discovery of uranium deposits that would be amenable to in-situ recovery (ISR) methods, and the project is located approximately 45 miles northwest of Rawlins, Wyoming, and 15 miles from the Lost Creek ISR Central Processing Plant and Sweetwater Uranium Mill.
+The project area spans 1,061 claims encompassing 21,220 acres, along with 7 state leases and an additional 4,280 acres.

 The uranium deposits in the basin are hosted in roll-front deposits of the Battle Spring Formation, with a widespread alteration of host sandstones and numerous roll-front uranium deposits associated with altered rocks.
-Exploration potential is high for the project with drilling required to follow up on historical work and delineate mineralized zones.
+Exploration potential is high for the project with drilling required to follow up on results from the 2024 inaugural drill program.

 Designed and built by Red Cloud Media